gchp/gchp.ie/_drafts/rust-compiler-walkthrough-parsing.markdown

 Right now, I don't have much more to add to this. `CrateConfig` is used to drive conditional compilation.
-We're not doing any conditional compilation in our small programme, so I doubt we will come across this much in the series.
+We're not doing any conditional compilation in our small program, so I doubt we will come across this much in the series.

 The final input to `phase_1_parse_input` is the actual input to the compiler in the form of an enum called `Input` which can be found in